Uthra: Etymology

-However, this etymology is disputed by Charles G. Häberl (2017), who suggests it is the ʾaqtal pattern noun *awtərā "excellency".
+However, that etymology is disputed by Charles G. Häberl (2017), who suggests it is the ʾaqtal pattern noun *awtərā 'excellency', derived from the Semitic root w-t-r 'to exceed'.

 Naming

 Uthras often have the term Ziwa / Ziua (ࡆࡉࡅࡀ "Radiance') attached after their names, due to their origins from the World of Light.
 In Manichaeism, the Syriac term Ziwa (ܙܝܘܐ) is also used to refer to Jesus as Ishoʿ Ziwā (ܝܫܘܥ ܙܝܘܐ, Jesus the Splendor), who is sent to awaken Adam and Eve to the source of the spiritual light trapped within their physical bodies.

 Pairs of uthras also typically have rhyming names.
 The names can be alliterative (e.g., Adathan and Yadathan), or one name may have an infixed consonant or syllable (e.g., Kapan and Kanpan).
 In Manichaeism, pairs of celestial beings can also have rhyming names, such as Xroshtag and Padvaxtag.
 Gardner (2010) discusses other parallels with Manichaeism.

 List of uthras

 Commonly mentioned uthras

 Below is a partial list of uthras.
 Some names of uthras are always listed together as pairs.